-Why is Rason my most fascinating area in North Korea?
+Why is Rason the most fascinating area in North Korea?
 Because it’s the only area in North Korea where they promote something people wouldn’t usually expect from a socialist government: capitalism.
 It’s a place where foreign tourists aren’t generally treated as tourists, but as visitors.
 In Rason, any visitor can have access to the local operated markets, open up a local bank account with a bank card, and more.
 Which also means being able to spend local DPRK Won currency openly.
 This isn’t possible in Pyongyang or anywhere else in the country, and that’s what makes this so special.

 So where is it?
 Rason located in the far north east of the DPRK bordering both China and Russia.
 Before the 90s there were two cities within North Hamgyong province, DPRK’s largest and poorest province, named Rajin and Sonbong.
 The town was most famous for having the easiest access to China and Russia.
 As the Soviet Union fell, so did the assistance the USSR gave to its fellow comrade, North Korea.
 So they needed a new plan.